 At the park you can walk around and just enjoy the beauty of the area.
 Be warned that walking up the dunes is hard work and great exercise!
 Also be aware that 90 percent of the dunes are open for riders of ATVs (very popular at this state park), so hikers need to be cautious while exploring.

-The entrance fee is $8.00 per vehicle.
-It’s my understanding that sometimes the staff at Best Friends take the dogs from Dogtown on hikes at Coral Sands.
-It’s an awesome dog friendly place!
+The entrance fee is $10 per vehicle; $5 for Utah seniors 65 and older.
+It's my understanding that sometimes the staff at Best Friends take the dogs from Dogtown on hikes at Coral Sands.
+It's an awesome dog friendly place!

 St. George and Kanab, Utah